anurye/anurye.github.io/_projects/1_drl_dynamic_navigation.md

     Upon reset, the positions of the obstacles are randomly altered to enhance generalization, and new starting and target positions are generated randomly.
 </div>

-The framework was tested in Gazebo simulation environments with varying complexity.
+The framework was tested in Gazebo simulation environments with increasing level of complexity.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">